BRITE-REU/programming-workshops/source/workshops/07_SQL/Relational_Databases.rst

 - **Order by** – sorts the output by field(s), either ascending (ASC) or descending (DESC)
 - **Limit** – restricts the output to a maximum number of rows

 The simplest query returns the whole table.
-Limit is used because the table contains over 100,000 rows.
+Limit is used in this example because the table contains over 100,000 rows.
 Here, "*" means “all fields.”

 .. code::